wordpress-mobile/test-case-reminder-bot/README.md

 Unit tests live in `unittest.rb`

-If you want to test potential changes to [mapping.json](https://github.com/wordpress-mobile/test-cases/blob/master/config/mapping.json) file you can first apply the changes to `test_mapping.json` and test as explained below.
+If you want to test potential changes to [mapping.json](https://github.com/wordpress-mobile/test-cases/blob/master/config/mapping.json) file you can first apply the changes to `test_mapping.json` living in this repo and test in your local as explained below.

 Checkout this repo
 Change `test_mapping.json`